Early-Onset Alzheimer Disease

 Alzheimer disease is the most common form of dementia.
 It affects your memory, thinking, and behavior.
 It often progresses to the point where it affects daily activities and functions.

-Alzheimer disease most commonly affects older adults, but it can also affect people in their 30s or 40s.
-When Alzheimer disease occurs in someone under age 65, it is known as early-onset (or younger-onset) Alzheimer disease.
+Alzheimer disease most commonly affects older adults.
+But it can also affect people in their 30s or 40s.
+When Alzheimer disease occurs in someone younger than age 65, it's known as early-onset (or younger-onset) Alzheimer disease.

 A very small number of people with Alzheimer disease have the early-onset form.
 Many of them are in their 40s and 50s when the disease takes hold.